UBICenter/child-allowance/jb/research.md

 ### Studies considered

+*Note: Add the typical conditions, either here or in the outcome sections (e.g. any healthcare results should state if the CCT was conditioned on healthcare activities, and similarly for education)*

 This report considers 20 programs spanning 11 countries:
 13 pure unconditional cash transfers (UCTs),
 2 pure conditional cash transfers (CCTs),